 Data management maturity is a widely debated topic.
-The word ‘maturity’ in itself can have different meanings put into different contexts.
+The word ‘maturity’ can have different meanings put into different contexts.
 For this article, I will use the following definition: ‘Maturity is a measurement of the ability of an organization to undertake continuous improvement in a particular discipline’ (Maleh 2018, Security and Privacy Management, Techniques and Protocols).
-To ensure continuous improvements, a maturity assessment allows a company doing the following:
+To ensure continuous improvements, a maturity assessment allows a company to do the following:

 - to assess the ‘as is’ status

 - to specify the desired ‘to be’ situation